yuorb/yuorb.github.io/src/tutorial/cl.md

     2. Associative like when an entire army greets the commander at the same time.
     3. Proximal like when the greeting itself is long (for 5 minutes in a formal talk) and you want to say something happened when the greeting was happening.
     4. G Agglomerative cf. (a)
-    5. N Nomic when itʼs general like “It is important to greet people”
+    5. N Nomic when it’s general like “It is important to greet people”
 4. “hey there” = default
 5. “introduce oneself”  = same as above